A search for near-infrared counterparts of two faint neutron star X-ray transients : XMMU J174716.1-281048 and SAX J1806.5-2215: Data reduction and analysis

-We used both twilight sky flats and dome flats for the XMM1747 while only dome flats were used for SAX1806.
+Flat fielding of the XMM1747 images is performed using the twilight sky flats while for flat fielding of the SAX1806 images is performed using the dome flats.
 The dome flats are preferred for WIYN observations due to the open structure of the telescope and its susceptibility to stray light from the relatively bright sky.
 Dome flat-fields were taken with the flat-field lamps switched on and off to account for thermal emission from the warm dome.
 Sky-background levels of science images were estimated by iterative sigma-clipping of the brightness distribution of each of the data-frames.
 Multiple frames at different dither positions were then normalised by their respective sky-levels, median-combined to remove stars, and then scaled to the sky-level of each data frame and subtracted.

-We determined the astrometry for both the sources using the Two Micron All Sky Survey (2MASS; \citealt{Skrutskie2006}) stars and fitting them for the transformation using \texttt{ccmap}.
+We determined the astrometry for both the sources using the Two Micron All Sky Survey (2MASS; \citealt{Skrutskie2006}) stars and fitting them for the transformation using \texttt{ccmap}\footnote{http://iraf.noao.edu/}.
 The solution for the $J$ image of XMM1747 had an rms error of $0\farcs03$ in each coordinate and we transferred this solution to the {\emph H} and $K_\mathrm{s}$ wavebands also.
 For SAX1806, the $K_\mathrm{s}$ image had a rms error of $0\farcs03$ and $0\farcs05$ in X and Y coordinate respectively.